outofmbufs/tokenizer/README.md

-If no `new_rulename` is given to TokenMatchRuleSwitch then it cycles through the rules in (dictionary - as defined) order, wrapping around from the end back to the front.
-What this means is that in a simple case such as the above, it's not even necessary to specify `new_rulename` and a bare TokenMatchRuleSwitch will just switch back and forth.
+If no `rulename` is given to TokenMatchRuleSwitch then it cycles through the rules in (dictionary - as defined) order, wrapping around from the end back to the front.
+What this means is that in a simple case such as the above, it's not even necessary to specify `rulename` and a bare TokenMatchRuleSwitch will just switch back and forth.
 Thus, this works if substituted for the group1/group2 initializations:

     group1 = [
         TokenMatch('ZEE', r'z'),